bcgov/visitz-app/CONTRIBUTING.md

+# Contributing

-# Pull Requests
+## Pull Requests

+Changes to source code must go through a Pull Request.

-## Making a PR
+### Making a PR

 1. Commit your work in a working branch

-    We don't require a naming convention for working branches—as long as they don't conflict with any mainline branch (`dev/*`, `prod`, etc.) branch and the branch name is at least somewhat descriptive.
+    We don't require a naming convention for working branches as long as they don't conflict with any mainline branch (`dev/*`, `prod`, etc.) and the branch name is relatively descriptive.

-1. If your working branch is out of date with `dev/*`, rebase it onto the latest dev branch and resolve any merge conflicts.
-Do not pull and merge `dev/*` into your working branch.
+1. If your working branch is out of date with `dev/*`, **rebase** it onto the latest dev branch and resolve any merge conflicts. **Do not** pull and merge `dev/*` into your working branch.

 1. Create a PR for your branch